-Writer and social reformer, Born on July 3, 1860, in Hartford, Connecticut.
-Charlotte Perkins Gilman was a writer and social activist during the late 1800s and early 1900s.
+Writer and social reformer Charlotte Perkins Gilman was born on July 3, 1860, in Hartford, Connecticut.
+Gilman was a writer and social activist during the late 1800s and early 1900s.
 She had a difficult childhood.
 Her father, Frederick Beecher Perkins was a relative of well-known and influential Beecher family, including the writer Harriet Beecher Stowe.
 But he abandoned the family, leaving Charlotte's mother to raise two children on her own.
 Gilman moved around a lot as a result and her education suffered greatly for it.

 Gilman married artist Charles Stetson in 1884.
 The couple had a daughter named Katherine.
 Sometime during her decade-long marriage to Stetson, Gilman experienced a severe depression and underwent a series of unusual treatments for it.
 This experience is believed to have inspired her best-known short story "The Yellow Wall-Paper" (1892).

 While she is best known for her fiction, Gilman was also a successful lecturer and intellectual.
 One of her greatest works of nonfiction, Women and Economics, was published in 1898.
 A feminist, she called for women to gain economic independence, and the work helped cement her standing as a social theorist.
 It was even used as a textbook at one time.
 Other important nonfiction works followed, such as The Home: Its Work and Influence (1903) and Does a Man Support His Wife?
 (1915).